ONSgeo/sdg-15-1-2/README.md

 [World Database on Protected Areas (WDPA)](https://protectedplanet.net/country/GB)  (QA’d using data on protected areas from JNCC-DEFRA.
 WDPA data was preferred as it has attribution that includes “Status_Year” which is the date of designation of each protected area.
 Also the WDPA data uses international designations of the protected areas which makes stats for the indicator comparable to other countries and makes the methodology for the indicator applicable to other countries or regionally/globally.
 Only protected areas with 'Status' as 'Designated' were used in this analysis.

-**3. Ecosystem Type (LCM15_BroadHabitat)**
+**3. Ecosystem Type (LCM15_AggregateClass)**

 	[Land Cover Map 2015](https://www.ceh.ac.uk/services/land-cover-map-2015) (LCM2015) from UK Centre for Ecology & Hydrology (UKCEH)
+The LCM2015 10 Aggregate Classes were used as ecosystem types for this analysis.
-Ths data set was chosen a the most appropriate geographic dataset for representing ecosystems for the whole of the UK. in the indicator metadata, there is no definition of ecosystem and what datasets to use. ** In the future iterations of the indicator, there maybe an opportunity to use different ecosystem type datasets if more appropriate.
+The data set was chosen a the most appropriate geographic dataset for representing ecosystems for the whole of the UK. in the indicator metadata, there is no definition of ecosystem and what datasets to use. ** In the future iterations of the indicator, there maybe an opportunity to use different ecosystem type datasets if more appropriate.

-**4. Region boundaries**
+**4. Region boundaries (ukRegions)**

 	[England regions](https://geoportal.statistics.gov.uk/datasets/regions-december-2019-boundaries-en-bfe) from Open Geography portal  combined with
 	[country boundaries for Scotland, Wales and Northern Ireland](https://geoportal.statistics.gov.uk/datasets/countries-december-2019-boundaries-uk-bfe)